GeraldCNelson/biocharWaterConserveWebsite/biochar_app/markdown/intro.md

 - Overview of the biochar experiment at the Colorado State University research station, located outside Fruita, CO.

-- Digital data collection results in graphical (Main Data Display tab) and tabular form (Summary Statistics tab).
+- Digital data collection results in graphical (Interactive Plots tab) and tabular form (Summary Statistics tab).

 - Technical details on the data collection process.